sdobreff/advanced-analytics/readme.txt

 == Changelog ==

 = 2.4.1 =
 Removed messages when WP_DEBUG_DISPLAY is enabled as it produces "headers already sent" notification.
 Tables view now supports Truncate operation (for all tables) and Drop operation (for non wp core tables).
-Deprecation WP functions improvements.
+Deprecation WP functions improvements and better handling.
+Code optimizations.

 = 2.4.0 =
 Code and UI improvements.
 JS fixes.